 A famous actress, Sally Ross (Lauren Bacall, The Big Sleep and Key Largo), becomes the object of a devoted fan’s pathological obsession.
 The psychotic admirer, Douglas Breen (Michael Biehn, The Terminator and Aliens), will do anything and I mean anything, to impress the glamorous star.

 Reaction & Thoughts:

-Movie buffs will, however, enjoy the fact that Bacall is essentially playing herself and the role parallels her own life.
-The cast is surprisingly strong: James Garner (The Americanization of Emily) as Bacall’s ex-husband, Maureen Stapleton (The Money Pit) as Bacall’s personal secretary, Hector Elizondo (Pretty Woman) as a police inspector, and Dwight Schultz (TV’s The “A” Team) as a theater director.
-Look for Griffin Dunne (An American Werewolf in London) in a bit role.
+Movie buffs will, however, enjoy the fact that Lauren Bacall is essentially playing herself and the role parallels her own life.
+She has good company: James Garner (Sunset) plays Bacall’s ex-husband, Maureen Stapleton (Bye Bye Birdie) is Bacall’s personal secretary, Hector Elizondo (Mrs. Winterbourne) is a police inspector, and Dwight Schultz (Fat Man and Little Boy) plays a theater director.
+Look for actor Griffin Dunne (An American Werewolf in London) in a bit role.

 Best of all is Pino Donaggio’s (Carrie and Dressed to Kill) superb music score.
 Donaggio repeatedly takes the film out of ordinaryville.
 The master of prosthetics, Dick Smith (The Exorcist and Amadeus), did the special makeup effects.

 Flaws and all, I found myself enjoying the first half of The Fan — it is a terrific idea for a movie — but sadly the film begins to lose steam midway.
 However, the film’s main problem is that it will remind viewers of similar-themed and far superior thrillers like Play Misty for Me, and Misery (also with Bacall).
 Fans of Bacall don’t want to miss it, though.
 Color, 95 minutes, Rated R.